 This commonly occurs with aging.
 In this condition, the valves may harden, thicken and become narrow.
 Depending on the severity of this condition, it may become considerably harder for blood to pass through the valves and flow into the heart, leading to blood flow turbulence and heart murmurs.

-A serious condition, which is typically caused by an untreated strep throat infection.
+A serious condition is typically caused by an untreated strep throat infection.
 Rheumatic fever is known to cause permanent valve damage, leading to interference with normal blood flow into the heart.
 Luckily, this condition is rarely seen in developed western countries today.

 Innocent heart murmurs often don’t have any symptoms as there are usually no risks or complications involved.